collective-logic/new-site/approach.md

 ---
+navgroup: 'MainNav'
+navTitle: Approach
+order: 2

+layout: website
 title: Our Approach to excellent digital business

-layout: website
+heroTitle: Our Approach to excellent digital business
+heroImage: approach-hero.jpg
 ---

-### An agile and proven successful way
+## An agile and proven successful way

 Collective Logic have the experience and knowledge to deliver solutions efficiently and effectively using the best approach to fit the customer need.
 What works well is what is important to us and to you.